 Attention-Deficit/Hyperactivity Disorder, Children

-Attention-Deficit/Hyperactivity Disorder is a neurobehavioral disorder characterized by a combination of inattentiveness, distractibility, hyperactivity, and impulsive behavior.
+Attention-Deficit/Hyperactivity Disorder is a neurobehavioral disorder characterized by a combination of inattention, hyperactivity, and impulsive behavior.
 Symptoms include difficulty sitting still, problems maintaining attention on school or homework, and responding before thinking.
 Hyperactivity symptoms can include being fidgety, restless, and talking or interrupting others excessively.

-ADHD is generally identified early in life and manifests through behavioral problems in school, with difficulty understanding, completing tasks, or being easily distracted by others.
-It is estimated that 5 percent of school-age children are diagnosed with ADHD; with boys receiving the diagnosis more often than girls.
-Females are more likely to present with inattentive features.
+ADHD is generally identified early in life and manifests through behavioral problems in school, with difficulty understanding material, completing tasks, or being easily distracted by others.
+Around 5 percent of school-age children are diagnosed with ADHD, and boys are diagnosed twice as often as girls, according to the DSM-5.
+Girls are more likely to present with inattentive features.

 Symptoms of inattention include: